 This advantage is directly related to the previous one.
-Because orders are processed immediately, you can avoid the disappointing situation when your position can’t be opened due to a change in price.
+Because orders are processed immediately, you can avoid a disappointing situation when your position can’t be opened due to a change in price.
 Requotes are especially dangerous for traders using scalping techniques on low timeframes.
 When it comes to scalping, a fast position opening is a crucial factor in a trader’s success.
-Even if you’re not a scalper but a straddle trader trading on news, you must also understand the importance of split seconds between order placement and the actual opening of a position.
+Even if you’re not a scalper but a straddle trader trading on the news, you must also understand the importance of split seconds between order placement and the actual opening of a position.
 During that short time, a price may change by several dozens of pips.
 As a result, you end up receiving messages that your position can’t be opened due to a changed price.
 If you don’t want to miss trading opportunities anymore, be sure to choose an ECN account over a regular one.

 Because of a large number of traders, spreads are highly volatile and sensitive to any market event.
 With an ECN account, you can set the level of spread you want.

 If you’re using a regular account, there is a high chance that your order won’t even reach the market.
 At the same time, an ECN makes sure that even one person or company can affect the market infrastructure.
 Your order immediately becomes a part of the market.
-While you can’t actually affect the market with 100 dollars in your account, you still become a part of the market, although a small one.
+While you can’t affect the market with 100 dollars in your account, you still become a part of the market, although a small one.

 Once registered in the system, any order becomes instantly available to all market participants.
-The biggest drawback about the Forex market is the lack of market depth charts that are available in markets specializing in stocks and other assets.
+The biggest drawback of the Forex market is the lack of market depth charts that are available in markets specializing in stocks and other assets.
 By bringing traders together in one system, an ECN managed to make a decentralized market more controllable, in a good sense.
 For many traders, the fact that an ECN account offers a market depth chart may become a crucial factor in choosing between the two types of accounts.

 - Big number of counteragents.

 If you didn’t know how regular accounts worked, you’d probably find the name of this paragraph a little bit odd.
-In fact, it’s very common when your broker (or another trader, in the best scenario) is your only counteragent.
+It’s very common when your broker (or another trader, in the best scenario) is your only counteragent.
 This is where the conflict of interest comes in.
 If you’re using an ECN account, any authorized ECN participant may become your counteragent.
 As mentioned earlier, Currenex offers an impressive pool of counteragents, including top banks, governmental agencies, and 40 big-name companies.

 The very fact that an ECN involves such major players as banks and corporations is proof enough that it can be trusted.
-You can rest assured that you won’t lose your hard-earned money due to a conflict of interests.
+You can rest assured that you won’t lose your hard-earned money due to a conflict of interest.